Bonanno crime family: Under Massino's command

 Massino was 49 years old at the time he formally became boss, and knew he potentially had a long reign ahead of him if he could avoid the pitfalls that landed other bosses in prison.
 With this in mind, Massino adopted a more secretive way of doing business than had been the case for mafiosi during much of the 20th century.
 He shut down the family's social clubs, believing they were too easy to bug.
 He all but ended joint rackets with other families, believing that there was too much risk in depending on other families.
 He also streamlined the family's chain of command, assigning a group of capos to oversee a particular enterprise and report to Vitale, whom he named underboss.
 When Massino was granted supervised release in 1992, he retained Vitale as his messenger until 1995 since Massino was not allowed to associate with known mafiosi.
 However, since Vitale had never been convicted of a mob-related crime, the FBI had no reason to be suspicious of the two brothers-in-law meeting together.

 Massino was angered by family namesake Bonanno's tell-all book, A Man of Honor, considering it a gross violation of the code of omertà.
-To that end, he changed the family's name to "the Massino family."
+To that end, he changed the family's name to "the Massino family".
 At the same time, he barred family members from speaking his name.
 Instead, they were to point to their ears when referring to him—a nod to how Genovese boss Vincent Gigante told his men to point to their chins rather than use his name.
 Remembering how close Pistone/Brasco had come to actually being made, Massino required any prospective soldier to be "on record" with a made man for at least eight years before becoming made himself.
 He also strongly encouraged his men to volunteer their sons for membership, believing that they would be less likely to turn informer and be more loyal.

 However, the family already had a reputation for loyalty.
 It had been the only family in the modern history of the New York Mafia (i. e., since the Castellammarese War) to have never had a made man turn informant or government witness.
 Massino used this as a point of pride to rally his crime family.
+Under Massino's leadership, the number of "made" members in the Bonanno family increased from approximately 80 in the early 1990s to around 110 by the end of the decade.

 Within a few years, the Bonannos had regained their Commission seat with Gotti's help.
 By 1998, a rash of convictions in other families left Massino as the only full-fledged New York boss who was not in prison.
 The FBI reckoned him as the most powerful boss in the nation.
 His stature put him in a position to set general policies for the entire New York Mafia.
+The Bonanno family overtook the Gambino family to become the second-most powerful Mafia family in New York, behind the Genovese family.